WICG/scheduling-apis/spec/scheduling-tasks.md

     1. Run |handle|'s [=task handle/task complete steps=].

   Issue: Because this algorithm can be called from [=in parallel=] steps, parts of this and other algorithms are racy.
-Specifically, the [=Scheduler/next enqueue order=] should be updated atomically, and accessing the [=scheduler task queues=] should occur atomically.
+Specifically, the [=event loop/next enqueue order=] should be updated atomically, and accessing the [=scheduler task queues=] should occur atomically.
 The latter also affects the event loop task queues (see [this issue](https://github.com/whatwg/html/issues/6475)).
 </div>